deep-maheshwari/MIPS-Simulator/README.md

 -

 Run the file Phase3/Cached_Simulator.py

+Simulation Procedure:-
+-

-In the above file, the user will be asked to enter the details of cache L1 nd L2 (here, we used two levels of Cache named L1 and L2) such as block size, set associativity and number of blocks of cache.
+1) The user will be asked to enter the details of cache L1 nd L2 (here, we used two levels of Cache named L1 and L2) which includes block size, set associativity and number of blocks for both the caches.

+2) The number of cycles, sorted array (for bubble_sort.asm as an input), number of stalls, number of memory stalls, raw form of cache are printed.

+3) Miss count and Hit count for caches L1 and L2 are also printed.

+4) We assumed that the write through doesn't bring any stall in the program, but when data is to be added in the memory, there is a write stall which costs about 200 cycles.

+Overall Simulation
+-

+Run the file named GUI.py which will show a desktop app.
+This is made using a library of Python, 'Tkinter'.
+The desktop app contains a few options such as Load File, Run File(only), Run File Step-by-Step, Run file and Show Memory and Cache, etc. which shows everything from all the phases on the display.

 By -----